pathwaycom/llm-app/README.md

 Pathway's **LLM (Large Language Model) Apps** allow you to quickly put in production AI applications which use the most up-to-date knowledge available in your data sources.
 You can directly run a 24/7 service to answer natural language queries about an ever-changing private document knowledge base, or run an LLM-powered data transformation pipeline on a data stream.

 The Python application examples provided in this repo are ready-to-use.
 They can be run as Docker containers, and expose an HTTP API to the frontend.
-Most app examples also include an optional Streamlit UI which connects to this API.
+To allow quick testing and demos, most app examples also include an optional Streamlit UI which connects to this API.
 The apps rely on the [Pathway framework](https://github.com/pathwaycom/pathway) for data source synchronization, for serving API requests, and for all low-latency data processing.
 The apps connect to document data sources on S3, Google Drive, Sharepoint, etc. with no infrastructure dependencies (such as a vector database) that would need a separate setup.

 **Quick links** - 👀 [Why use Pathway LLM Apps?](#why-use-pathway-llm-apps) 🚀 [Watch it in action](#watch-it-in-action) 📚 [How it works](#how-it-works) 🌟 [Application examples](#application-examples) 🏁 [Get Started](#get-started) 💼 [Showcases](#showcases) 🛠️ [Troubleshooting](#troubleshooting)
 👥 [Contributing](#troubleshooting) ⚙️ [Hosted Version](#%EF%B8%8F-hosted-version-%EF%B8%8F) 💡 [Need help?](#need-help)